yweiss0/naor_webchat/server/workflow.md

-# NextDawnAI Chatbot Workflow
+# Naor Chatbot Workflow

-Below is a visual representation of the NextDawnAI chatbot's processing flow, from receiving a user query to delivering the response.
+Below is a visual representation of the Naor chatbot's processing flow, from receiving a user query to delivering the response.

+If you the text is not visible when exporting it as svg try using this: https://mermaid.live/ you need to copy each graph code by itself, from the part flowchart TD to the end of that graph (until you see a new flowchart text)

 ## Request Processing Flow